 Landlord and Tenancy matters

 Here at SHL Solicitors, we are happy to help with your legal matters.
-My name is John Houghton, I am an experienced Senior Litigation Executive within the practise and I specialise in commercial Civil Litigation.
-I have a wealth of knowledge in dealing with Landlord and Tenant issues both from a Claimant and Defendant position
+My name is John Houghton, I am an experienced Senior Litigation Executive within the practice, and I specialise in commercial Civil Litigation.
+I have a wealth of knowledge in dealing with Landlord and Tenant issues and possession proceedings, both from a Claimant and Defendant position.

 We offer a 30-minute free consultation to discuss the matter.

-SHL Solicitors are able to draft section 8 and 21 notices and deal with possession hearing matters before the Court.
+SHL Solicitors can draft section 8 and 21 notices and deal with possession hearing matters before the Court.

-Evicting a tenant is one of the most difficult and stressful parts of being a landlord.
+Evicting private tenants is one of the most difficult and stressful parts of being a landlord.
 Whether it’s due to rent arrears, damage, or a breach of agreement, sometimes it becomes necessary to take legal action.
 One of the main legal routes is the Section 8 eviction process.

 If you’re not familiar with it—or you just want a smoother, less risky way to handle it—this guide is for you.